-Daniel has performed in venues across the United States and in France and Denmark, and recordings of his performances have aired on KUAZ Classical Radio in Tucson, Arizona.
-Recent accolades include the 2018 Fresno Musical Club Susan Torres Award (first prize), and prizes in the 2017 James Ramos International Video Competition, the 2015 Seattle International Piano Competition, the 2014 Los Angeles International Liszt Competition, the 2014 Arizona State Music Teachers Association Competition, and the 2014 Lois Trester Piano Competition at the University of Arizona.
+Daniel Linder is a pianist and teaching artist based in Los Angeles, CA and Tucson, AZ.
+He has performed solo and collaborative recitals to high acclaim in venues across the United States and in France and Denmark, and recordings of his performances have aired on KUAZ Classical Radio in Tucson, Arizona.
+Recent accolades include the 2018 Fresno Musical Club Susan Torres Award (first prize), and prizes in the 2017 James Ramos International Video Competition, the 2015 Seattle International Piano Competition, the 2014 Los Angeles International Liszt Competition, and the 2014 Lois Trester Piano Competition at the University of Arizona.

-Danielis equally dedicated to performing traditional repertoire and lesser-known 20th- and 21st-century works.
-He recently presented a lecture recital on Maurice Ohana's mature style and performed Ohana's first book of etudes, the Six Études d'Interprétation.
+Equally dedicated to traditional repertoire and lesser-known 20th- and 21st-century works, his programs pairing contemporary repertoire with the older canon have been well-received in recitals and competitions.
+He recently presented a lecture recital on Maurice Ohana's mature style and performed Ohana's first book of etudes, the Six Études d'Interprétationat the University of Southern California.
 After presenting his research on Ohana at the 2018 USC Graduate Research Symposium, he was awarded first prize for research in the Humanities.

-An enthusiastic teacher, Daniel works with students of all abilities and ages.
-Before coming to USC, Dan taught group piano to undergraduates at the University of Arizona and was named Outstanding Graduate Teaching Assistant for the UA College of Fine Arts in Spring 2014.
-He is active as a private teacher in Los Angeles and is on the faculty of Neighborhood Music School and Musical Beginnings music school.
-He has presented lectures on piano pedagogy and music teaching and learning at state and national conferences of the Music Teacher’s National Association (MTNA), and he recently wrote an article on memorization that was published in CAPMT Connect, the e-Journal of the California Association of Professional Music Teachers (CAPMT).
+In Fall 2018, Daniel joined the University of Arizona as Assistant Professor of Music in Piano, where he teaches applied lessons in piano and a seminar in piano literature.
+While completing his doctoral studies at USC, he taught piano majors as the Keyboard Studies Department studio teaching assistant, and taught applied lessons and group classes to music majors and non-majors.
+He taught group piano to undergraduates at the University of Arizona and was named Outstanding Graduate Teaching Assistant for the UA College of Fine Arts in Spring 2014.
+He has presented lectures on piano pedagogy and music teaching and learning at state and national conferences of the Music Teacher’s National Association (MTNA), and he recently wrote an article on memorization that was published in CAPMT Connect, the Journal of the California Association of Professional Music Teachers (CAPMT).